ETE4990-S25/project-1-pypair/README.md

 - Implement the story and gameplay
 - Implement ultilities functionality
 - Design different types of demons with unique attributes.

+### Week 3 Objective
+- Finishing up all the remaining functionality
+- Compile and refractor code
+- Upload the lab manual including key components functions and their uses.

+## How to Run the Game
+1. Clone the repository
+2. Install any required dependencies
+3. Setup the folder to match the repository
+4. Run Game_Start.py script using your IDE

 ## Members
 - Member 1: Huynh Gia Phong Tat